 Article 20 of the Federal Constitution of Switzerland guarantees academic freedom.
 As a researching enterprise, the current legal regulations allow the DDS to act completely independent in their choice of documents.
 The academic responsibility is borne by the director of the DDS.
 The research group of the DDS is committed to the code of ethics of the Swiss Society of History (SSH) and its principals of freedom of scientific and historical research.

-The access to the records in the Swiss Federal Archives is regulated in the Federal Constitution of the Swiss Confederation by the Federal Act on Archiving (ArchA) of the 26th of June 1998.
+Access to the records in the Swiss Federal Archives is regulated in the Federal Constitution of the Swiss Confederation by the Federal Act on Archiving (ArchA) of the 26th of June 1998.
 According to Article 9 (Principle of Freedom of Access and Period of Retention), the records are available to the public for free after a period of 30 years.
 Exceptions are recorded in Article 11 (Extended retention period for personal data) and Article 12 (Further restrictions on consultation).
 The records subjected to an extended retention period issued by the Federal Council in respect to Article 12 are published annually in Annex 3 (List of Archive Records with Extended Retention Periods) of the Ordinance to the Federal Act on Archiving (Archiving Ordinance).
-The research group of the DDS regularly submit requests for consultation according to Article 13 (Consultation during the retention period).
+The Dodis research group regularly submit requests for consultation according to Article 13 (Consultation during the retention period).

 Conditions for Consultation

 Consultation of records subjected to a retention period «may be made subject to conditions; in particular, it may be required that personal data be rendered anonymous», according to Article 13, paragraph 3 of the FAA.
-All documents from declassified records selected by the research group of the DDS could be published unedited and unrestricted in the volumes of the series 1945 and following as well as on dodis.ch.
+All documents from declassified records selected by the Dodis research group could be published unedited and unrestricted in the volumes of the series 1945 and following as well as on dodis.ch.

 List of Classified Records